csd4ni3l/chaos-protocol/README.md

 Chaos Protocol is a simulation game where you have a rule engine and objects, which you can apply rules to!
 By default, the game launches with random rules.
 Basically a framework of sorts, which can even be random!

+The project is a huge WIP!
+You can't do much yet, but you have basic rules and simulation.